redcanaryco/oxidebpf/README.md

 Here's some quick steps to get you started right away.

-1. Add `oxidebpf` to your `Cargo.toml`
+1. Add `oxidebpf` to your `Cargo.toml`, if you wish to use perfmaps you should also add `crossbeam-channel`.
 2. Use the `ProgramBlueprint` to load your compiled eBPF object file with maps and programs.
 3. Create a `Program` for each program you intend to load, with options set.
 4. Create a `ProgramVersion` with your programs.
 You may create multiple `ProgramVersion`s, representing different sets of programs.
 For example, programs intended to run on different kernel versions.
 5. Create a `ProgramGroup`.
 6. Give the `ProgramGroup` your `ProgramVersions` and `ProgramBlueprint`, and tell it to start loading.
 It will attempt each `ProgramVersion` in order until one successfully loads on the current kernel.
 If it cannot load any program version, it will return an error composed of the underlying errors for each